BlitzExp/Plate_Detector/README.md

 ## Notes

 - This tool is optimized for Jalisco-style license plates.
-- Image quality and lighting affect detection performance.
+- Image quality, size and lighting affect detection performance.

-## License

-This project is open-source and available under the [MIT License](LICENSE).